cavepaint/cavepaintcss/README.md

 ## Compiling the Less

-1. Run 'lessc src/index.less docs/caveman.css'.
+1. Run 'lessc cavepaint.less caveman.css'.
-2. If JS is enabled for randomness, use 'lessc --js src/index.less docs/caveman.css'
+2. If JS is enabled for randomness, use 'lessc --js cavepaint.less caveman.css'

 ## Dev settings